siansell/perch-cms-fieldtype-table/README.md

 Example templates are supplied in the `templates` folder.

 Table data is editable within Perch.
-To add and remove rows or columns, right click and use the context menu.
+To add and remove rows or columns, right-click and use the context menu.
+Note: columns can only be added or removed if the `columns` attribute is not specified (see below).

 ### Attributes

 **columns**

+Optional.
 The `columns` attribute takes a comma-separated list that defines the structure of the table.
 An optional type and format/options for each column can also be specified, separated by `|`.
+If used, column names are output in the `<thead>` section of the `<table>` element.
+If the columns attribute is not used, an empty 2x2 table is created and the user can add or remove columns as desired via right-click.

+Example:
 `<perch:content id="mytable" type="simona_table" label="Predefined Table" columns="Name,Age|numeric,Value|numeric|$0.00,Date of Birth|date|DD-MM-YYYY,Active|checkbox|yes;no,Favourite colour|dropdown|blue;red;yellow;pink" />`

 Suported column types: `text` (the default), `numeric`, `date`, `checkbox`, `dropdown`.